 Play #1: Take a look at who your candidates are and the issues they’re promoting this election cycle.

 - Visit vote411.org/ballot and enter the address where you’re registered to vote.
 Then click view ballot.

 - Here you can use the interactive tools to not only learn about the role of the elected official’s position, but also compare competing candidates within each role selected.

-Play #2: Find out where your candidates will be over the coming weeks
+Play #2: Find out where your candidates will this weekend

 - Using either vote 411 resource above or by simply doing an internet and social media search, you can find out where your candidates will be making appearances and how best to contact them to get them engaged on the issues that matter to children, youth and families in your area.